pivotal-mea-pa/qnb-workshop/pks/kubectl-cli-demo.en.md

   1. Congratulations!
 You now are in control of a kubernetes cluster!

-   - To view the cluster info and list of available worker nodes in your terminal type `kubectl cluster-info`:
+   - To view the cluster info in your terminal type `kubectl cluster-info`:

    ```
    $ kubectl cluster-info                                                                                                                                                                                                                                                 ⏎